nuvemex/goseanto-maps-proxy/readme.md

   "waypoints": ["45.5050,-73.5600"]
 }

 Response

-Google Directions JSON, proxied as-is.
+Google Directions JSON (proxied directly).

-🔄 Failover Strategy (recommended)
+## 🔄 Failover Pattern (Recommended)

-Your application should:

-Call Goseanto (primary)
+Use our proxy as primary.

-If any error occurs → fallback to Google
+If any error → fallback to Google.

-Continue as normal

 Pseudocode: